-Kicking off the first day of the festival on Saturday 6 April, ECCI’s vibrant low carbon hub will play host to the Cabaret of Dangerous Ideas: Provocations for a Sustainable Future.
+Kicking off the first day of Edinburgh’s annual science festival, ECCI’s vibrant low carbon hub will play host to Cabaret of Dangerous Ideas: Provocations for a Sustainable Future - inviting some of the UK’s brightest and bravest thinkers to put forward their most challenging sustainability ideas.

 Edinburgh’s annual science festival is the world’s first public celebration of science and technology and still one of Europe’s largest.
 This year events range from five floors of hands-on science fun for young minds at the City Art Centre to world-class speakers and interactive events for all ages across the city.